Golden Pacific Powerlink

 Meet the Golden Pacific Powerlink Project.

-Golden Pacific Powerlink is a proposed 500‑kilovolt (kV) electric transmission line designed to strengthen California’s regional power network and support the reliable delivery of electricity across the state.
-The need for this project was identified by the California Independent System Operator (CAISO), the state’s independent transmission planning authority, as critical new infrastructure needed to reduce congestion, improve reliability, and enhance the flow of power on the statewide grid.
+Golden Pacific Powerlink is a project being developed by San Diego Gas & Electric® (SDG&E®) and is a proposed 500-kilovolt electric transmission line designed to strengthen California’s regional power network and maintain future reliability as the state meets it energy policy goals.
+The need for the policy-driven project was identified by the California Independent System Operator (CAISO), the state’s independent transmission planning authority, as critical new infrastructure needed to reduce congestion, meet the state’s energy goals, and enhance the flow of electricity on the statewide grid.

 Why is the Project Needed?